hdeadman/puppet-mcmyadmin/README.md

 ###Details

-McMyAdmin uses Mono, which is installed using McMyAdmin's goofy method with the 64-bit version (in a strange manner).
+32-bit versions of McMyAdmin use Mono.
 If you install McMyAdmin 32-bit, your distro package will be installed.
+The 64-bit version of McMyAdmin includes configuration files, which will be placed in `/usr/local/etc/`

 Minecraft itself requires Java, which can optionally be installed with this module by using the `manage_java` parameter.